kaanaksit/odak/docs/course/visual_perception.md

 :octicons-info-24: Informative

 We can establish an understanding on color perception through studying its physical and perceptual meaning.
-This way, we can gather more information on its relation to technologies and devices including displays, cameras, sensors, communication, computing and computer graphics.
+This way, we can gather more information on its relation to technologies and devices including displays, cameras, sensors, communication devices, computers and computer graphics.

 ### What is Color?
 :octicons-info-24: Informative